certtools/intelmq/docs/Developers-Guide.md

 ## Coding-Rules

 In general, we follow the [Style Guide for Python Code (PEP8)](https://www.python.org/dev/peps/pep-0008/).
+There are some exceptions: sometimes it does not make sense to check for every PEP8 error (such as whitespace indentation when you want to make a dict=() assignment look pretty.
+Therefore, we do not check for the error messages given in the .pep8 file.

 We recommend reading it before committing code.

 ### Unicode